 If you are a victim who has been referred to the MARAC

 This leaflet for victim/survivors(pdf, 1316KB) explains what the MARAC does.
-The MARAC Administrator has hard copies if required.
+The MARAC coordinator has hard copies if required.

 To support agencies and staff participating in the MARAC, the Community Safety Partnership facilitates a free two day training course in Domestic Abuse and MARAC, which can be booked through Adult Social Care Training.
 Training can also be organised on a team-by-team basis.
 If you are not sure how to book the training, please contact the Community Safety team for advice.